woheller69/solxpect/README.md

 Specify the vertical direction of your solar power plant, with 0° pointing upwards towards the sky and 90° being a vertical orientation pointing towards the horizon.

 #### Cells peak power [W]
-Enter the maximum power your solar cells can deliver.
+Enter the maximum power your solar cells (total of all cells) can deliver.
 At the moment this value is only used if a value of 0 is specified for cells efficiency or cell area.
 In this case it is assumed that the cells peak power is given at an irradiance of 1000W/sqm.

 #### Cells efficiency  [%]